-- Demonstrated experience successfully managing finance, accounting, budgeting, control, and reporting.
+- Demonstrated experience successfully managing service and advocacy campaigns or similar programs

-- Project management skills, including planning, budgeting, and the ability to balance multiple tasks while delivering quality work on schedule.
+- Strong project management skills and an ability to balance multiple tasks while delivering quality work on schedule.

 - Demonstrated ability to work independently and manage multiple priorities.

 - Excellent organizational skills.